 Travelers express astonishment at this museum's near pitch-perfection.
 The Burrell Collection's glass walls not only encase a variety of objects and artworks, but they also usher in the surrounding woodlands.
-In the collection, donated by the late millionaire Sir William Burrell, you'll find everything from Chinese ceramics to Rodin sculptures.
-And once you're done with the art, you can wander about the surrounding Pollok Country Park.
+In the collection, donated by the late millionaire Sir William Burrell, you'll find everything from Chinese ceramics to Rodin sculptures to more than 20 Degas paintings.
+After you've had your fill of the museum, you can wander around the surrounding Pollok Country Park.

-- #3View all PhotosfreeCity Chambers#3 in GlasgowSightseeing, FreeTYPE1 to 2 hoursTIME TO SPENDSightseeing, FreeTYPE1 to 2 hoursTIME TO SPENDRead More
+- #4View all PhotosfreeCity Chambers#4 in GlasgowSightseeing, FreeTYPE1 to 2 hoursTIME TO SPENDSightseeing, FreeTYPE1 to 2 hoursTIME TO SPENDRead More

 Accommodating some sort of governing body since the late 1800s, the Victorian-style City Chambers today hosts the Glasgow City Council.
-You'll find the impressive building on the east side of George Square, and if you take one of the building's free guided tours, you'll view an ornate entrance hall, banqueting hall and some sumptuous staircases, among other features.
-Open weekdays, the City Chambers are free to tour.
+You'll find the impressive building on the east side of George Square, and if you take one of the building's free guided tours, you'll view an ornate entrance hall, the debating chamber, banqueting hall and some extravagant staircases, among other features.

-- #6View all PhotosfreeKelvingrove Park#6 in GlasgowParks and Gardens, FreeTYPE1 to 2 hoursTIME TO SPENDParks and Gardens, FreeTYPE1 to 2 hoursTIME TO SPENDRead More
+- #6View all Photos#6 in GlasgowParks and Gardens, FreeTYPE1 to 2 hoursTIME TO SPENDParks and Gardens, FreeTYPE1 to 2 hoursTIME TO SPENDRead More

 - #8View all PhotosRead More